CNN cancels 'Reliable Sources,' host Stelter leaving network

 There was a quick release of glee among some of Stelter’s critics online.
 The conservative Daily Wire site tweeted a picture of a roomful of empty chairs, captioning it, “Brian Stelter’s fans gathering to watch his last episode.”

 “Good riddance, Stelter,” tweeted radio and Fox News host Mark Levin.
-“You are your ilk have done grave damage to a free press.”
+“You and your ilk have done grave damage to a free press.”

 Dan Froomkin, a liberal media critic and head of the Press Watch website, tweeted that it was a terrible move by CNN.